 To lighten things up a bit, let me tell you about my friend "C."

 We met through a mutual friend in the late '60s and ended up working together at an East Texas courthouse.
-"C" was a very slender, pretty girl, with black eyes, olive skin, and long, long, long black hair that always caught everyone's eye.
+"C" was a slender, very pretty girl, with black eyes, olive skin, and long, long, long black hair that always caught everyone's attention.
 She dressed well, too, in nice dresses and high-heeled shoes.

 In those days, shopping in the town where we lived was limited to a handful of stores in the downtown area and another group of stores in a fairly large, L-shaped shopping center near the traffic circle.
 The shopping center was anchored by Sears at one end and Weingarten's Supermarket waaaaaaaay down at the other end.